Are You Ready?

 We also regularly provide public health emergency preparedness training and education to various groups throughout the community.
 Training can be tailored to families, neighborhood associations, faith-based organizations, and businesses, covering a wide range of topics from active shooter training to hazard vulnerability assessments.
 For more information regarding training and how to best equip yourself and your loved ones in the event of an emergency, please contact Tim Churchill, Training & Logistics Coordinator.

 Disasters do not only affect citizens within our community—healthcare facilities like hospitals, long term care, and urgent care clinics can be impacted as well, and create complications in receiving timely medical care.
-The Office of Emergency and Public Health Preparedness is a key supporting partner of the Healthcare Emergency Response Association (HERA), a healthcare coalition made of physicians and executive hospital staff dedicated to the promotion of preparedness in our region.
-We regularly monitor hospital resource status, including bed counts, fuel, and medical supplies, and provide resources for in-facility risk assessments, ensuring that in the event of an emergency, our healthcare centers are prepared to care for surges of additional patients, or cope with facility damage.
-For more information about HERA and how you can join our regional coalition, please contact Amanda Hunter, Hospital Preparedness Coordinator & HERA Region 6 HCC.
+LMPHW and Public Health Preparedness as Emergency Support Function (ESF) 8 (Health & Medical) are key supporting elements in this effort.
+Although local management of the Hospital Preparedness Program (HPP) has moved from LMPHW to the Kentucky Department for Public Health we remain in close partnership with the Healthcare Emergency Response Association (HERA), a healthcare coalition made of physicians and executive hospital staff dedicated to the promotion of preparedness in our region.
+We regularly monitor hospital resource status including bed counts ensuring that in the event of an emergency, our healthcare centers are prepared to care for surges of additional patients, or cope with facility damage.
+For more information about HERA, please contact Amanda Hunter, Regional HCC Readiness & Response Coordinator, HERA Coalition (KY Region 3).

 Regional Disease Surveillance